“For the Mitzvah is a lamp and Torah is light and reproofs of instruction are the way of life…” (Mishlei 6:23)

 With this is mind, let us put Chanukah in context.

-When we speak of winter, we refer to the period between Sukkot and Pesach when the weather becomes increasingly colder and wetter in the Northern Hemisphere.
-However, this period appears to be a spiritual winter too.
+When we speak of winter, we refer to the period between Sukkot and Pesach when the weather becomes increasingly colder and wetter.
+However, as we suggested in a previous sicha, this period appears to be a spiritual winter too.
 Having enjoyed seven weeks of religious inspiration and elevation between Rosh Chodesh Ellul and Simchat Torah, we are now faced with a tough five-month stretch, lacking any real festivity, with only Chanukah and Purim to brighten up the darkness!

 We also mentioned that this five-month period is the routine time in our lives, during which we can really achieve something formidable if we hold firm and persevere.
 This is the time of the year we are left ‘on our own’ to struggle with the complexities and spiritual challenges of life.
 We have little symbolism and activity to trigger our hidden potential into action; our success much depends on the inner strength and self-motivation we have gleaned from Tishrei.